ajid0001/MAD9022_Test/README.md

 # MAD9022_Test

-Forked repo, now pushing and sending pull request
+Forked and pushed, about to pull request. teamwork!